 What is different about this method of decluttering?

 Instead of pulling out and blitzing your stuff you can regain control of it in just 5 minutes a day.
 That does not sound like much but if you get rid of 5 things a day, 5 days a week you will have decluttered 1300 things over the year.
 It mounts up!
 Gentle decluttering works!

 What is gentle decluttering?

-Starting slow and aiming small takes away the dread of decluttering.
-You can fit it into your life, decluttering while you boil the kettle makes a difference.
-Instead of having to take a whole weekend to overhaul, you can nibble away at the clutter and actually get somewhere with it, instead of putting it off.
+Starting slow and aiming small takes away the dread of a clutter mountain.
+You can fit it into your life, decluttering while you boil the kettle, wait for a bath to run or for Windows to update all makes a difference.
+Instead of having to take a whole weekend to overhaul, you can nibble away at the clutter and actually get somewhere with it instead of putting it off.

 You can make it easier if you prepare

 Step 1 – choose a cardboard box or a carrier bag to declutter into.

 This box is not the final resting place for your clutter, just somewhere for it to go before it leaves your house.
 Make it small enough to carry in case you need to walk it to a charity shop when it is full.
 Bags can be hooked up out of the way of toddlers and nosy dogs.
 The decluttering box is your first step to having an organised home.

 Step 2 – put the decluttering box in the way